explorer13371337/IISFairy/README.md

 --> Use it as a build in backdoor, it's way for flexible, less detecable then a webshell.

-    If uses right this backdoors the whole IIS server in compare to a webshell which is just a single file.
+    If used right this backdoors the whole IIS server in compare to a webshell which is just a single file.

     You can execute the cmd's basically by calling url, no matter if page exists or not, etc.